Nationality: Italian-American

 Recently Published Work

-Tokyo Vegan Guide
+The Vegan Guide to Tokyo

 Chiara Terzuolo has been doing consulting work for Jarman International in Kochi Prefecture on Shikoku island in Western Japan.
 She writes,